You are reading: Different Vacuum Filtration Options: Standard vs HEPA vs ULPA

 - ULPA vacuums take the level of filtration up a notch from HEPA vacuum cleaners.
 So, if you’re looking for the absolute best in indoor air quality, vacuums with ULPA filters are the best on the market

-If you’re shopping for a vacuum cleaner for your home or workplace, you would have noticed that there are quite a few options when it comes to the level of vacuum filters.
+If you’re shopping for a vacuum cleaner for your home or workplace in Australia or New Zealand, you would have noticed that there are quite a few options when it comes to the level of vacuum filters.

 While vacuum filters can differ in shapes and sizes, at their core, they filter tiny particles in the same way, with a series of synthetic fibres that woven together to ‘catch’ particulate matter as air passes through the vacuum cleaner.